Mahpara810/Data-pipeline-python-sql-tableau/README.md

 ## 7. Explore the Dashboards!
 • Explore and analyze the visualized data insights to uncover trends, patterns, and key metrics.
+# 🧠 Business Problem

+1. How many customers have churned, and what is the overall churn rate?

+2. Which customer groups (by gender, internet service type, and contract type) are most likely to churn?

+3. How does the type of internet service (DSL, Fiber Optic, or None) affect customer churn rates?

+4. Are customers on month-to-month contracts more likely to leave compared to one- or two-year contracts?

+5. Which payment methods are most commonly used, and do they influence customer retention?

+6. How much revenue is generated at different stages of a customer's tenure?

+7. Who are the top 10 highest-spending customers by average monthly charges?

+8. Which internet service type is the most popular among customers?

+9. What is the average tenure of customers, and how does it relate to loyalty and churn?

+10. How many senior citizens live alone, and could this affect their churn behavior?

 # 📊 Dashboard